Deaftone/Deaftone/README.md

 * Very low system resource usage
 * Multi-platform.
 Currently building for macOS, Windows, Linux, Arm and Armhf

-# Clients
-* Tauri Desktop client for macOS, Windows and Linux https://github.com/Ortygia/Orpheus currently in early stages of development but usable
-* Android based application possibly native or using Tauri Mobile

 # Roadmap
 * Built-in metadata scrapping of sources such as MusicBrainz, LastFM and AllMusic